asankasri/begin-with-it-alpha/content/README.md

 * Content

 ### >>> Icon
+* Icons should be located in [/icons](https://github.com/asankasri/begin-with-it-alpha/tree/master/icons) directorly
 * Icon names should follow the file names
 * Icon format is .png and the size is 128x128
 * So that the full name of the should be, {filename}_128x128.png